noppoMan/Slimane/README.md

 ## Middlewares
 Middleware is functions that have access to the http request, the http response, and the next function in the application' s request-response cycle.
+We offers 3 types of registration ways for that.

 See more to visit https://github.com/slimane-swift/Middleware

-We have 3 registration types for that

 ### MiddlewareType
 ```swift